-Recommended Preparation: BOT 126 or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: "C" grade or higher or "Pass" in BOT 126 or equivalent.

 Second in a three-level course sequence designed to give students thorough knowledge of most features of Microsoft Access.
 Students who complete all three levels will be prepared to take the Microsoft Office User Specialist (MOUS) certification examination or similar examinations.